csaez/csaez.github.io/src/content/2016-06-14_future-rigging.md

-In order to really make this happen, we will need to step up big time and become a developer/engineer (I'm not talking about the degree, but the mindset), have a clear understanding of the main programming paradigms (opp, functional), being able to design reasonable apis, understand data, being able to develop fast code by understanding the hardware (especially GPUs, parallel computing is already a big deal when it comes to deformations).
+In order to really make this happen, we will need to step up big time and become a developer/engineer (I'm not talking about the degree, but the mindset), have a clear understanding of the main programming paradigms (OOP, pure functional), being able to design reasonable apis, understand data, being able to develop fast code by understanding the hardware (especially GPUs, parallel computing is already a big deal when it comes to deformations).